 - Examination: Put down the general appearance of the patient & don’t be scared to ask your seniors if the findings are unclear: “Mr/Dr what are your findings on auscultation?”

-- Impression: This is an incredibly useful part of the documentation.
+- Impression: This is your diagnosis or DDx – it is an incredibly useful part of the documentation.
 If you’re unsure what to write ask your seniors.
+Include if the patient is MFFD / MOFD or the estimated discharge date

 - Plan: Use bullet points & write detailed plans